Pacismo/cs535arch/README.md

 ## Addressing

 Pages will span 65,536 bytes.
-The processor will support a stack and a "zero page".
+The processor will support a stack and a "zero page", known as the "short page".

-For this simulation, the stack will be in the second page and the "zero page" will be in the third page.
-The load and store instructions both have a zero-page variant supporting a 16-bit immediate field, but the zero page will not support more advanced addressing modes.
-The intention of the zero page is to act as a scratch-space for frequently-used values and a location to store table addresses.
+For this simulation, the stack will be in the second page and the short page will be in the third page.
+The load and store instructions both have a zero-page variant supporting a 16-bit immediate field, but the short page will not support more advanced addressing modes.
+The intention of the short page is to act as a scratch-space for frequently-used values and a location to store table addresses.
-However, the zero page may be treated like any other location in memory using any other addressing mode.
+However, the short page may be treated like any other location in memory using any other addressing mode once the address of a short-page address is stored in a register.